-Dr. N. Balakrishnan Gold Medal
+8.8.2.6 Dr. N. Balakrishnan Gold Medal

-Late Dr. N. Balakrishnan Gold Medal would be awarded for the best performer from a BBM Honours degree in Business Economics (Second Class Upper division or above).
+Late Dr. N. Balakrishnan Gold Medal would be awarded for the best performer from a BBM Honours degree in Business Economics.
+Students obtained second class upper division or above in the BBM Honours in Business Economics degree programme are eligible to apply for this medal.

-9.9 Examination Bylaws
+8.9 Examination Bylaws

-Examination Rules and Regulations
+8.9.1 Examination Rules and Regulations